-September 28, 2012
+October 14, 2012

-From:Ellen G. Feigal, M.D., Senior Vice President, Research and DevelopmentTo:Science Subcommittee, Independent Citizens Oversight Committee (ICOC)Subject:Budgetary Review for CIRM Research Awards
+From: Ellen G. Feigal, M.D., Senior Vice President, Research and Development

+To: Independent Citizens Oversight Committee (ICOC) Subject: Budgetary Review for CIRM Research Awards

 The topic of budgetary review for CIRM research awards was conceptually discussed at the July 25, 2012 science subcommittee, and the recommendation was to return to the science subcommittee in advance of the ICOC October meeting to have a more in-depth discussion of the issues.
 At the July discussion, the science subcommittee strongly recommended against incorporating budgetary considerations into the scoring for a project, which they felt should remain focused on the scientific merit, unless the budget directly impacted on the design and feasibility of the project.
-The science subcommittee suggested the budget considerations during the GWG session follow as a separate discussion item from the science subcommittee noted the ICOC should explicitly allow the CIRM officers to have the flexibility and discretion, to consider these comments and other appropriate changes, in their negotiations with the applicants at the time of the prefunding administrative review.
+The science subcommittee suggested the budget considerations during the GWG session follow as a separate discussion item from the scoring of each application, with comments to be captured as part of the summary.
+The science subcommittee noted the ICOC should explicitly allow the CIRM officers to have the flexibility and discretion, to consider these comments and other appropriate changes, in their negotiations with the applicants at the time of the prefunding administrative review.